TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Get-B1Host.md

 # Get-B1Host

 ## SYNOPSIS
-Queries a list of BloxOneDDI Hosts
+Queries a list of NIOS-X Hosts

 ## SYNTAX